Jacki Lyden: Public speaking and writing

 She does public speaking and is represented by The Tuesday Agency.
-In 2019 she appeared at 92Y, Politics and Prose, the Center for Fiction, and the Skyland Trail.
+In 2019 she appeared at the 92 Y, Politics and Prose, the Center for Fiction, and the Skyland Trail.
 Together with poet and memoirist Nick Flynn she was the keynote speaker for Hippocamp 2019, a conference for nonfiction writers held annually through Hippocampus Magazine.
 She is a member of the Authors Guild.

 In 2017, she established the "Love Comes in at the Eye" writing workshop in Connemara, Ireland, and she is a board member.
 Ten established writers are selected to come to Renvyle House Hotel.
 Lyden established workshops for women writers in the US, and together with her former colleague author Eric Weiner established the Colton House Writers Workshop in Flagstaff, Arizona.
 The workshop was held online in February 2021 due to the coronavirus pandemic restrictions.

 In 1997, Lyden published a memoir, Daughter of the Queen of Sheba, about growing up with a mentally ill mother.
 Caroline Knapp writing in The New York Times described the book: "The writing -- vivid, original, lyrical -- shines at its most haunting, when Lyden homes in on the specifics of her mother's behavior".
 Michiko Kakutani wrote a review in 1997, saying this memoir was "a book that belongs on the shelf of classic memoirs, alongside The Liars' Club by Mary Karr and Angela's Ashes by Frank McCourt."
 Kakutani called her writing "deft, luminous prose" and described the book as "both a reporter's unsentimental act of recollection and a love letter to an impossible and captivating woman."

 Lyden is working on a second memoir, called Tell Me Something Good, which describes her transformation from NPR journalist to a writer.